joATesns/weblog/content/astronomy/_index.md

 jo

 ## So ... whereto next ?
+Below is a list of dates on which I was able to browse the sky.
+Living in a city in Belgium, means the conditions are not perfect on a daily basis ;-)

 <!-- Gezien brouwen een "geur" met zich meebrengt, heb ik besloten tot ik een weekend alleen thuis was.
 Ik had ook nog wat materiaal nodig (een hydrometer + maatglas en een thermometer) en wou wachten of dit misschien onder de kerstboom zou liggen.
 Helaas. -->
 <!--  -->